Scotland, Connecticut: History

 In 1700, Isaac Magoon purchased 1950 acre of land from then Windham and thus began Scotland's History.
 He named the town Scotland as a way of commemorating his ancestral home.
 Scotland was incorporated in May 1857.

 Government

 The town still maintains the town meeting as its form of government with a board of selectmen.
 The town also has eight boards & commissions, including Inlands & Wetlands, Planning & Zoning and Board of Education.

 Education

 Scotland Elementary School, located on Brook Road, serves grades Pre-K–6 for the town, which is part of Regional School District 11.

 Attractions

-Scotland is home to the D'Elia Antique Tool Museum, a museum built in 2005 and housed in the same building as the Scotland Public Library.
-It is the home of over 1200 antique woodworking planes dating back to the mid-18th century.
-A second attraction is the Samuel Huntington Birthplace, birthplace of Samuel Huntington, a Founding Father, located on Huntington Road or CT Route 14.
+Scotland is home to the D'Elia Antique Tool Museum, a museum established in 2005 in the Scotland Public Library building.
+It holds more than 1,200 antique woodworking planes dating to the mid-18th century.

+The Samuel Huntington Birthplace, birthplace of Samuel Huntington, a Founding Father, is on Huntington Road (CT Route 14).

 Transportation

 CT Route 14 passes east–west through the town.
 Route 97 goes north–south through the town.
-The Providence and Worcester Railroad runs through the south-western part of the town, but doesn't stop.
+The Providence and Worcester Railroad runs through the southwestern part of the town, but doesn't stop.